This privacy notice is effective starting January 10, 2019.

-This privacy notice applies to the personal data collected, processed, or stored by Cylance when you visit our websites, attend our events, download and install any of our products, including consumer versions of our products, use any application we provide to you, or utilize any of our services.
+This privacy notice applies to the personal data collected, processed, or stored by Cylance, and its subsidiaries (“Cylance”, “we”, “our” or “us”), when you visit our websites, register to attend an event, download and install any of our products, including consumer versions of our products, use any application we provide to you, or utilize any of our services.

 If you are a resident in the European Economic Area, Cylance Inc. is the data controller of your personal data, except where our products and services have been deployed within an organization, such as your workplace or business.

 If you have any questions regarding this notice, see the Contact Us section later in this statement.